jundalisay/superblist/content/en/social/economics/fallacies/steady-state-economy.md

 With the absurdity of the first definition, other steady state sites offer alternatives:

 {{< q >}}
-<p>'steady state' economy has a roughly constant output of goods and services or a sustainable economy with stabilized population and consumption.</p>
+'steady state' economy has a roughly constant output of goods and services or a sustainable economy with stabilized population and consumption.
 {{< /q >}}